gkshelp/Lucifer-Script/Rotation_Multibot.md

 - `Equipment_World`: Fill with the equipment world name
 - `Equipment_Door_ID`: Fill with the door id of the equipment world
 - `Drop_Equipment_Marker`: Fill with item id as a marker for drop equipment
+- `Auto_Consume`: To do consumption (Must have equipment such as: Eggs Benedict or other food item) [Options: yes or no]
+- `Only_Consume_Until_Minimum_Level`: To consume only up to the maximum level [Options: yes or no]
+- `Consume_ID`: Fill with the item id of the consumption to be consumed
 - `Auto_Fossil`: To perform fossil retrieval in the rotation world (Must have equipment such as: Rock Hammer, Rock Chisel, and Fossil Brush) [Options: yes or no]
 - `Auto_Kill_Ghost`: To perform killing all ghost in the rotation world (Must have equipment such as: Neutron Power Glove) [Options: yes or no]
+- `Auto_Kill_Ghost_Only`: To perform killing ghost only (Warning: if enabled, the bot will not do rotation and only kill ghost)
 - `Anti_Fire`: To perform clearing all fire in the rotation world (Must have equipment such as: Fire Hose) [Options: yes or no]
 - `Anti_Toxic`: To perform clearing all toxic waste in the rotation world
 - `Wearing_Specific_Item`: To wear specific item